-Kim Jong Un’s train spotted at coastal resort, intel reports scotch death rumors
+Kim Jong Un’s train spotted at coastal resort, intelligence reports scotch death rumors

 To be sure, something strange is going down in the intensely secretive state.

-Thae Yong Ho, a former senior North Korean diplomat who defected to the South in 2016, said in a statement it was “unprecedented” that Kim did not appear to lay a wreath at the Kumsusan Palace of Sun where his grandfather and father’s bodies are both embalmed.
+Thae Yong-ho, a former senior North Korean diplomat who defected to the South in 2016, said in a statement it was “unprecedented” that Kim did not appear to lay a wreath at the Kumsusan Palace of the Sun, where his grandfather and father’s bodies are both embalmed.

-But the fact that Kim has not been seen in public for two weeks is not in itself unusual, falling within the “normal range” of absences for the North Korean leader, noted Rachel Minyoung Lee, a former North Korea open source intelligence analyst for the U.S. government.
+But the fact that Kim has not been seen in public for two weeks is not in itself unusual — it falls within the “normal range” of absence for the North Korean leader, said Rachel Minyoung Lee, a former North Korea open-source intelligence analyst for the U.S. government.

 Indeed, Kim disappeared from public view for three weeks between a Lunar New Year concert on Jan.
-25 and another event at Kumsusan Palace of the Sun to mark his father’s birthday.
-He then retreated from the public eye for another 13 days before offering “guidance” for military training on Feb.
+25 and a February event at the Kumsusan Palace of the Sun to mark his father’s birthday.
+He was not seen in public for another 13 days before offering “guidance” for military training on Feb.
 28, according to state media reports.

 “His absence from the Kumsusan Palace on Kim Il Sung’s birthday was unusual, but that alone is not evidence enough to say Kim Jong Un is in trouble,” Lee said.